tetsufmbio/taxallnomy/README.md

     > perl generate_taxallnomy.pl

 The script will basically download the latest NCBI Taxonomy database and construct the Taxallnomy hierarchical structure from it.
-After the running, it will  generate  three
+After the running, it will  generate  these
 files:

     * taxallnomy_XXX.sql  - Dump file containing SQL commands to create Taxallnomy